Awsyaseen76/Docker-Django-Postgres/README.md

-# transfor the model data into API
+# Transform the model data into API

 ### Using Django Rest Framework:
  - Serializer: transform the data into JSON